 Bio

 You’re probably not the same person and don’t have the same experience as 3 years ago.
-If the bio or “about us” section of your website is that old, it’s time to revisit it.
-Are you now offering new services?
+If the bio or “about us” section of your website is that old, you should revisit it.
+Have you started offering new services?
 Highlight them on your website!

 Events Calendar